 Turin sits in the heart of Piedmont, Italy’s wine mecca and the birthplace of some truly sumptuous dishes.
 Local wines run the gamut from dry, red wines to fresh fruity whites, sparkling Astis, and even sweet wines.
 Mythical wines include Barolo and Barbaresco.
 Other wines made in this fascinating region include “Super Piemonte” blends, Gavi, Arneis, Asti Spumante Moscato d’Asti, Dolcetto, Gattinara, Ghemme, Brachetto, and the extremely popular Barbera.
 Wines are abundant and fabulous, and Turin’s picturesque cafés and gourmet restaurants are the ideal places to sample them.

 And finally, another fantastic Turin tradition is the “aperitif.”
 In the late 1700s, a local Turinese named Antonio Benedetto Carpano invented the quintessential aperitif- Vermouth.
 He blended white wine with an infusion comprised of more than 30 different herbs, botanicals, and spices.
-His drink was met with huge success, and large companies like Martini & Rossi and Cinzano began to export vermouth all over the world.
+His drink was met with huge success, and large companies like Martini & Rossi and Cinzano began exporting vermouth worldwide.
 These days, “Martini” is enjoyed on its own or as an ingredient in various cocktails like the Negroni, the Manhattan, and of course the Vodka Martini (enjoyed “shaken, not stirred” by James Bond).
-The aperitivo (be it cocktail or glass of wine) is usually served with nibbles (Italian cheeses, prosciutto, olives).
+The aperitivo (be it a cocktail or glass of wine) is usually served with nibbles (Italian cheeses, prosciutto, olives).

 The city’s main public square, the porticoed Piazza Castello, is lined with palaces, like the imposing Palazzo Madama, now home to the Museo Civico d’Arte Antica (Civic Museum of Ancient Art) and the grand Palazzo Reale.